MeKyleH/MATLABNaiveGauseEliminationMethod/README.md

 MATLABNaiveGauseEliminationMethod
 =================================

-Solves a matrix using Naive Gause Elimination
+Solves a matrix using Naive Gause Elimination, Wikipedia explains its usage and provides an example here: http://en.wikipedia.org/wiki/Gaussian_elimination